Buying or Selling? Enjoy a smooth transaction and extra peace of mind with No Completion – No Fee promise

 Right-to-Buy council or housing association tenants who want to buy their own home

 Our team of Conveyancers has continued to work tirelessly throughout the Covid-19 pandemic to ensure that those conveyancing transactions that can complete, do complete.

-We appreciate that many clients agreeing sales and purchases at present are keen to complete on their property transactions before the Stamp Duty Land Tax (SDLT) concessions end.
-However, due to the ongoing Covid-19 pandemic and national/local lockdowns you need to be aware that this may not happen.
+We appreciate that many clients agreeing sales and purchases at present are keen to complete on their property transactions before the Stamp Duty Land Tax (SDLT) concession ends.
+However, due to the ongoing Covid-19 pandemic and delayed response times from lenders and HM Land Registry you need to be aware that this may not happen.
 Many parts of conveyancing transactions are not within the control of our Conveyancing team.
 There are many factors that can prevent a purchase or sale proceeding at all stages of the transaction; lenders are quoting 12 weeks just to process and approve mortgage applications and searches are taking longer to obtain.
 The average conveyancing transaction is now taking up to 5 months to reach completion from the “sale agreed” stage.

-There is the very real risk that the current level of delays already impacting on the conveyancing process means that clients may not complete their purchase before the SDLT concession for properties up to £500,000, which now expires on 30 June 2021, and for properties worth £125,000 the concession ends on 1 October 2021.
-We are therefore quoting the full rate of SDLT which applies to existing and new transactions and you should have funds in place to ensure that you are able to meet this cost if your purchase does complete by 30 June or 30 September 2021 as appropriate.
+There is the very real risk that the current level of delays already impacting on the conveyancing process means that clients may not complete their purchase before the SDLT concession for properties between £125,001 and £250,000 ends on 30 September 2021 and the nil SDLT limit returns to £125,000 from 1 October 2021.
+We are therefore quoting the full rate of SDLT which applies to existing and new transactions and you should have funds in place to ensure that you are able to meet this cost if your purchase does not complete by 30 September 2021.
 We can give no assurance that new or even current transactions will complete before the relevant concession end date.

 You can request a quote today

 There’s nothing to lose by asking us for more information so why not ask for a quotation now?
 We will just need to take a few basic details and we will get back to you within one working day with an accurate quotation for your transaction.